pelican-eggs/eggs/game_eggs/steamcmd_servers/thefront/README.md

 You need a min of 10GB for the Server.

 ## Special Note
+> [!WARNING]
-DO NOT ADD STARTUP FLAGS AFTER THE SERVER PASSWORD FLAG, else you are not longer able to login into your server.
+> DO NOT ADD STARTUP FLAGS AFTER THE SERVER PASSWORD FLAG, else you are not longer able to login into your server.
 The Passwort Flag MUST be everytime the LAST flag

 ## Server Tags
 You can use Server Tags with this Egg.
 But max is 5

-To be used in the variable as follows: 0,1,2,3,4
+To be used in the variable as follows: `0,1,2,3,4`

 Available Server Tags

 0 = PVP
 1 = PVE
 2 = EXP Multiplikator
 3 = GatheringRate